tyson-swetnam/srer-wgew/cloudcompare/Point_Cloud_Alignment.md

 from USGS benchmarks and back azimuth measured from a TotalStation.

-At the SRER woodland site ground control pins were placed throughout the survey area (13 rebar stakes) and located using RTK GPS.
+At the SRER woodland site ground control pins were placed throughout the survey area (13 rebar stakes) and located using RTK-GPS.

 ### Terrestrial laser scanning
 The TLS models were georeferenced in [Riegl RiScan software](http://www.riegl.com/products/software-packages/)